davidji/embedded-pbstreams/README.md

 ```

 Don't list interfaces, instead use the options to specify upstream interfaces with `-iu` - the interface or interfaces that have a DHCP server, and downstream interfices with `-id` - the
-interfaces you want to provide DHCP relay to - I.e. the black pill interface.
+interfaces you want to provide DHCP relay to - I.e. the gadget interface.

+isc-dhcp-relay will not start if you list any relays that don't exist, so the list
+of downstream interfaces needs to be dynamically generated.

 So in `/etc/default/isc-dhcp-relay` you need something like this: